Prev/jikji/README.md

 ## Open server for testing
-You don't have to generate all the time after modify template.
+You don't have to generate all the time after modifying template.
 `Jikji` has useful function to develop in realtime

 Run jikji as __listening__ mode